xjohnsondev/Tempo/README.md

 ## Getting Started

 To get a local copy up and running follow these simple steps.
+(Warning - Large file size)

 ### Installation